AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 In fact, prototyping and research ultimately *save* time because prototypes can be purely vibe coded, no code quality required.

-In the AI age building *something* is easy, but building something *good* is still hard.
-That's why prototyping and user-research are first-class citizens in Cascade Methodology.
+In the AI age building *something* is easy, but building something *good* is still hard. **That's why prototyping and user research are first-class citizens in Cascade Methodology**.

-### #3: Implement
+## Phase 3: Implement
 A combination of spec and prototype form fantastic context for both an LLM and developers.

 At the end of implementation you should have a working software.

-### #4: Verify...
+## A Reality Check...
 LLMs are statistical probability machines.
-AI-generated code may have edge case bugs, performance problems, security issues, and more.
+AI-generated code may have edge case bugs, performance problems, security issues, regressions, and more.

 Code needs to be verified before being deployed.
-But verification is nuanced, so before we can describe this step we need to pause and talk about Entropy Tolerance, Verification Gates, and scope.
+But verification is nuanced, so before we can describe the next step we need to pause and talk about Entropy Tolerance, Verification Gates, and scope.

 <div class="svg-holder">
 <svg id="Layer_2" data-name="Layer 2" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 308.92 257.4"><defs><style>.strnr-cls-1 {fill: #ffffff;}</style></defs>